knpuniversity/oauth/knpu/client-credentials.rst

 o' the Mississippi!
 But feeding his chickens and doing other things around the farm has always taken a lot of time.

-  *show Brent being a hero on his farm*

 But great news!
 The brand new "Chicken Oversight Operations Platform", or COOP site has just launched!
 With COOP, you can login to the site and collect your chicken eggs, unlock the barn, and do all kinds of other things just by clicking a button.

-  *show Brent on a computer, and some big robot collecting chicken eggs*

 Noticing that COOP has an API, Brent wonders if he could write a little script that would collect his eggs automatically.
 Yea, if he had a script that made an API request on his behalf, he could run it on a CRON job daily and sleep in!

-  *show Brent having a Eureka moment or imagining himself sleeping while his computer runs a CRON*

 So COOP is real, sort of.
 You can find this make-believe website by going to `http://coop.apps.knpuniversity.com`_.
 Go ahead and create an account,